 Hawaii is home to some of most legendary surf spots in the world.
 They range from the treacherous Banzai Pipeline on the North Shore to family-friendly waves at Waikiki.
 Oahu’s North Shore has many premier surf spots.
 While Maui is arguably the preferred island for wind surfers and kite boarders, as steady coastal breezes make it an ideal location.
 Our surf page has all the details of surfing places you won’t want to miss.
 For a less intense water activity, stand-up paddleboarding is now an increasingly popular spot in Hawaii.
 And you will find people doing it wherever you find calm waters throughout the state.

 Parasailing and Jet Ski Rentals

 Oahu is the best starting point for extreme water sports and other unique Hawaii activities.
 This is because many places offer packages for parasailing and jet ski rentals.
 On Maui, both Lahaina and Ka’anapali offer parasailing tours.
 While on the Big Island, Kailua-Kona is the place to parasail over the Pacific.

 Snorkeling and Scuba Diving

 You can combine snorkeling on the Big Island with dolphin watching and a barbeque cruise package at Kailua-Kona.
 While there, you can also dive in for unforgettable swimming and snorkeling excursions with manta rays at Honokohau Harbor or Keauhou Bay.
 Maui offers a Molokini snorkel and dinner cruise as well as scuba diving from Ma’alaea Harbor.
 Families vacationing on Maui can also opt for Honolua Bay snorkeling and sailing combinations packages as well.
 Oahu’s Hanauma Bay is a popular marine life reserve for avid snorkelers.
 And for those wanting to maximize their underwater encounters, you can combine sailing with a picnic and dolphin watching.
 Kauai has guided snorkeling tours at Poipu Beach.
 While on Molokai you can do scuba diving or snorkeling for those who enjoy diving into undisturbed reefs.

 Activities in Hawaii by Island

-Here is more information on types of Hawaii activities by individual island.
+Here is more information on types of activities in Hawaii by individual island.